khalid-hussain/shaheen/chap8.md

 Prince of Granada at this time?"

-Abu Abdullah said, "Is it also my teacher's order that I should raise slogans at the victory of Musa, Al-Zaghairi and Badr bin Mughira?
-Aren't my stepbrothers enough who were walking in front of their horses in the procession like servants today?
+Abu Abdullah said, "Is it also my teacher's order that I should raise slogans at the victory of Musa, Al-Zaghairi, and Badr bin Mughira?
+Weren't my stepbrothers, who were walking in front of their horses in the procession like servants today, enough?
 All this is happening because they know that I cannot do this kind of flattery and they want to prove to my father, once again, that I'm totally incompetent."

-Abu Dawood said, "I don't know anything about your stepbrothers but I do know this much about Al-Zeghel that he is not your ill-wisher and even if he was your ill-wisher even then you should handle him tactfully.
-You are the Crown Prince of Granada and as the Crown Prince it becomes your duty to be friends with even your worst enemies until you have worn the crown.
-A king can subdue his enemies with his sword but a crown prince cannot do this and when there are other claimants to the throne, he should be extra cautious.
-If you aim to chop the heads of your opponents after you become the ruler, then today it is imperative that you go against your wishes and place flower garlands around their necks so that their nerves don't become firm against you."
+Abu Dawood said, "I don't know anything about your stepbrothers but I do know this much about Al-Zeghel, that he is not your ill-wisher and even if he was your ill-wisher, you should handle him tactfully.
+You are the Crown Prince of Granada and as the Crown Prince, it becomes your duty to be friends with even your worst enemies until you have worn the crown.
+A king can subdue his enemies with his sword but a crown prince cannot, and when there are other claimants to the throne, he should be extra cautious.
+If you aim to chop the heads of your opponents after you become the ruler, then today, it is imperative that you go against your wishes and place flower garlands around their necks so that their nerves don't become firm against you."